abasnfarah/dotfiles/arch/README.md

 Arch Linux and Awesome WM Install Notes
 ===================
-So this install covers a fresh Arch Install with windows ten duel boot.
-This is installed using UEFI Firmware instead of BIOS firmware.
-It should work the same just without an EFI boot partition and /mnt/boot mount.
+So this install covers a fresh Arch Install with windows 10 duel boot.
+This is installed using UEFI instead of BIOS.
+It should work the same just without an EFI boot partition and the /mnt/boot mount.

 Make sure you install Windows Before Arch.
 That way you don't pull your hair out.